9 Ways To Be More Creative (And How To Get Inspired)

 Joining an online challenge adds accountability and motivates you to keep going.

 7. Don’t get lost in supplies

 Work with what you have.
 And when you find a medium you love then treat yourself to some good supplies.
 Who needs the guilt of piles of expensive supplies that go unused?

 You’ll be amazed at what you can create in a half hour.
-And that knowledge will make you less likely to ever say, “I don’t have time for art.”
+And that knowledge will make you less likely to think you don’t have time for art.

-6. Put on some music and cancel any distractions.
+9. Put on some music and cancel any distractions

 Close the door and put your phone on mute.

-Once you create those first few pieces you’ll see how good if feels to be creative – and not perfect.
+Once you create those first few pieces you’ll see how good if feels to be creative.